Comando Vermelho: Designation as a terrorist group

-The Government of Argentina, led by Javier Milei, declared the CV and the Primeiro Comando da Capital (PCC) as narcoterrorist organizations.
-In October 2025, the Minister of Security, Patricia Bullrich, announced that both groups had been included in the Registry of Persons and Entities Linked to Acts of Terrorism (Repet), which gathers groups and individuals considered a threat to national security.
-Due to the use of war weapons and violent tactics that threaten public safety, the state government of Rio de Janeiro sent a report to the United States government requesting that these criminal factions be classified as narcoterrorist organizations.
+In 2025, the Government of Argentina, led by Javier Milei, declared Commando Vermelho (CV) and Primeiro Comando da Capital (PCC) as narcoterrorist organizations.
+In October 2025, the Minister of Security, Patricia Bullrich, announced that both groups had been included in the Registry of Persons and Entities Linked to Acts of Terrorism (RePET), which gathers groups and individuals considered a threat to national security.
+Subsequently, Paraguay also designated them as such.
+Both countries have reinforced their borders with Brazil in response to the actions of the Comando Vermelho.